galgantar/standard-deviants/index.markdown

 - `subreddit_subscribers` (number of subscribers to source subreddit)

 ## Ingredient Summary
 We made sure that the ingredients of our cookbook work well together.
-In the following plot, we show that these ingredients leave us with a large share of posts that we can integrate in our stew.
-We lost some posts that cannot are missing the subreddit embeddings, and some that are not available to be scraped on Reddit since they have been removed.
-These can be considered like the bad part of an avocado that we have to sacrifice in order to make the overall stew better.
-And who knows, some of these posts might be used later in the cookbook again.
-Additionally, we used posts that appear multiple times in the dataset (due to multiple links) only once, as they would otherwise add a heavy bias.
-But this information is not completely unused, as we elaborate on later. 👀 The following chart summarizes what we are left with:
+In the following plot, we show that these ingredients leave us with a large share of posts that can be integrated in the stew.
+We forfeit some posts are missing the subreddit embeddings, and some that are not available for scraping on Reddit as they have been removed.
+But it's no biggie, consider these posts like the bad part of an avocado that we have to sacrifice in order to make the overall stew better.
+And who knows, some of these posts might be used later in the cookbook again (we are pro-compost here).
+Additionally, we make sure to use posts that appear multiple times in the dataset (due to multiple links) only once, as they would otherwise add a heavy bias.
+But this information is not completely unused, as we elaborate on later. 👀 The following chart summarizes what we are left with.

 <div class="flourish-embed flourish-chart" data-src="visualisation/26911736"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26911736/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

 ## Secret Ingredient - Virality 🪺
 Oh, and we almost forgot the most important part.
 For the first time in history, we  reveal the top secret of our trade.
 This is truly the ingredient that will make your stew irresistible to all your friends (and enemies) alike.
-It is something you can only make yourself; it is not sold by any gypsies in any markets anywhere in the world.
+It is something you can only make yourself; it is not sold by any gypsies in any markets around the world.
 This ingredient is ✨virality✨.
 More particularly, _relative virality score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
 `virality_rss` = (2* `ups` + `downs`) / sqrt(`subreddit_subscribers` + 1) <br><br>
 What makes this metric so special is that is really captures the essence of what it is to be viral in a given community.
 The post is viral if it received many reactions, however upvotes are more important than downvotes therefore we multiply them by 2.
 With the denominator containing <i>subreddit_subscribers</i>, the virality standard accounts for the size of the subreddit in which the post originates.
 To be considered viral in a bigger community, a bigger score is needed, and virality is not penalized if the community itself is smaller.